Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 Sky Blue’s customer service is consistently lauded by customer reviews and industry publications.
 The initial evaluation the firm does for all new customers can sometimes reveal cases where a potential customer would be better off simply fixing whatever may be ailing their credit themselves.
 Remarkably, Sky Blue has been known to inform their potential clients of this in lieu of charging them for services.

-The firm’s 90-day satisfaction guarantee (or your money back) is uncommon for the industry, but well-appreciated.
-We also like the $20/month couple’s discount, bringing your total monthly bill down to $99 per month if you’re planning to sign up with your spouse.
+The firm’s condition-free 90-day satisfaction guarantee (or your money back) is uncommon for the industry, and well-appreciated.
+We also like the $39/month couple’s discount, bringing your total monthly bill down to $119 per month if you’re planning to sign up with your spouse.

-Exceptional customer service, an A+ BBB rating (though not accredited), and its simple pricing structure merit Sky Blue the top spot in our recommended credit repair company list.
+Exceptional customer service, a well-reviewed BBB profile (though not accredited), and its simple pricing structure merit Sky Blue the top spot in our recommended credit repair company list.

 * More on that note: it’s important not to be swayed by any firm’s claim they will “work faster than any other company.”
 The practice of spamming letters and notices to reporting agencies en masse is ill-advised, and is a sure-fire way to have your letters & disputes outright ignored.
 This is the case whether you’re doing your own credit repair, or having a company do it for you.
 Any legitimate credit repair firm will work methodically, yet at the quickest rate possible, to maximize reporting bureau response-rates.

-We love the direct access to a personal case representative.
-You’ll speak to the same person (or person(s)) each time you call Lexington.
+We like direct access to a personal case representative.
+You’ll (ideally) speak to the same person (or person(s)) each time you call Lexington.
 The human issues behind a person’s bad credit can often be very delicate.
 While a dedicated account rep may not be that important for some, a familiar voice will likely be a huge plus for most.

-We like their long, deep history of getting results for their clients (reported the removal of over 9 million credit items from their customers’ credit reports in 2016 alone).
-Lexington Law has dedicated lawyer teams spanning 21 states, and its customer support is available 7 days a week by phone, email or online chat.
+We like their self-reported long credit-fixing history (June 28, 2019: their website’s homepage notes ’10 million negative credit items removed from their customers’ credit reports in 2017 alone).
+Lexington Law has lawyer teams spanning 21 states, and its customer support is available 7 days a week by phone, email, or online chat.

-The Concord Premier is their “most popular” plan, and offers upgrades over the Standard package including InquiryAssist, Score Analysis, ReportWatch and TransUnion® Alerts.
-Going all the way up to the PremierPlus adds Cease & Desist Letters, a FICO® Score Tracker, Identiy Protection, and Personal Finance Tools.
+The Concord Premier is their “most popular” plan and offers upgrades over the Standard package including InquiryAssist, Score Analysis, ReportWatch, and TransUnion® Alerts.
+Going all the way up to the PremierPlus adds Cease & Desist Letters, a FICO® Score Tracker, Identity Protection, and Personal Finance Tools.

 We would recommend first considering the basic Concord Standard plan, and only upgrading to the Concord Premier if you do not already have an active credit monitoring service (either through a Credit Card provider, or elsewhere).
 If you’re looking for the top-of-the-line, and you foresee needing to send C&D letters to debt collectors and/or creditors, the PremierPlus package appears to be for you.
 However, for most, the most expensive plan doesn’t seem to be necessary.